jackpal/jackpal.github.io/_posts/2007-12-04-The_Economics_of_Selling_a_MacBook_on_Craig's_List_vs._Ebay.md

 ---
 date: 2007-12-04 16:31
 tags: ebay, craigslist, economics
+title: The Economics of Selling a MacBook on Craig's List vs. Ebay
 ---

-# The Economics of Selling a MacBook on Craig's List vs. Ebay

 I just sold my MacBook over the web.
 I sold it on [Craig's List](http://www.craigslist.org/).
 I also considered using